Matting.

 So what is matting and how can we prevent it?

-There are countless ways that your dog can become matted; the most common are due to improper brushing, and inconsistent/infrequent grooming.
-Friction areas such as the armpits, under the collar, and the ears are the most prone to matting.
-Depending on the maintenance level of your companion, most pups should be getting groomed every 3-6 weeks.
-Keeping the coat at a manageable length for your lifestyle and at-home care must be considered.
-During the seasonal change into summer, shedding of the undercoat can build up and lead to deep matting.
-If your pup has fleas or allergies, the licking and scratching will lead to mats as well.
-Those who take it upon themselves to bathe at home, or let their dog get wet, need to ensure adequate drying as the process of air-drying leaves fur damp and tangled which leads to…more matting!
+There are countless ways that your dog can become matted; the most common are due to improper brushing and inconsistent or infrequent grooming.
+Friction areas such as the armpits, under the collar, and the ears are particularly susceptible to matting.
+Depending on the maintenance level of your companion, most pups should be groomed every 3-6 weeks.
+It is important to keep the coat at a manageable length that aligns with your lifestyle and at-home care capabilities.
+During seasonal transitions, especially into summer, shedding of the undercoat can accumulate and lead to deep matting.
+Additionally, if your pup is dealing with fleas or allergies, excessive licking and scratching can create mats as well.
+For those who choose to bathe their dogs at home or allow them to get wet, it is crucial to ensure thorough drying afterward.
+Air-drying can leave the fur damp and tangled, which further exacerbates the matting problem.

-To avoid all the headaches and pupper discomfort, you’ll have to put in the work.
-For some of you, this means daily brushing.
-Brushing sounds easy but matting wouldn’t be an issue if that were true.
-It takes practice, patience, and making it a part of your daily schedule to be successful.
-I always recommend the Chris Christensen coral slicker brush and a good metal comb for all my curly-coated friends.
-Variations of both are available at Le Pawsh, and we can walk you through exactly what you need during your next appointment.
-The brush has long bristles that get down to the skin to lift those deep tangles; the comb helps you check your work.
-Always consult with your groomer to see what they recommend for your specific dog!
+To avoid all the headaches and discomfort for your pup, you’ll need to invest time and effort.
+For some, this translates to daily brushing.
+While brushing might seem straightforward, matting becomes a problem if it’s dismissed as easy.
+Achieving success in this task requires practice, patience, and integrating it into your daily routine.
+I recommend the Chris Christensen coral slicker brush and a quality metal comb for all curly-coated breeds.
+Variations of both tools are available at Le Pawsh, and our staff can guide you through your options during your next visit.
+The brush features long bristles that reach the skin, effectively lifting deep tangles, while the comb allows you to verify your progress.
+Always consult your groomer about the best products and techniques for your specific dog!